Trending

 What happened

-On May 21, 2026, the foreign ministers of Egypt, Algeria, and Tunisia convened in Cairo to discuss the escalating crisis in Libya.
-They collectively emphasized the necessity of a political solution that is led by Libyans themselves, rejecting any form of foreign intervention.
-The ministers expressed deep concerns over the ongoing violence and political instability, which includes alarming incidents of political assassinations.
+On May 21, 2026, the foreign ministers of Egypt, Algeria, and Tunisia convened in Cairo to address the ongoing crisis in Libya.
+They emphasized the necessity of a Libyan-led political solution while rejecting all forms of foreign intervention.
+The ministers expressed deep concerns over escalating security challenges, including violence and political assassinations, which have plagued Libya in recent years.

 The Context